 Ready to start building on your passive income?
-Mintos is a great platform to start building up your passive income from peer-to-peer-lending.
-In this Mintos review you will learn everything there is to know about the platform and how you can build up your passive income through peer-to-peer (P2P) lending.
+In this Mintos review, you will learn everything there is to know about the platform and how you can build up your passive income through peer-to-peer (P2P) lending.

 With Mintos only being funded in 2015, you can see how quickly the company has grown.
-What has contributed to the growth over the past years is their transparency, easy use of their platform, and great returns.
-They offer an average return of 12.79% as of 2021.
+Over the past years, what has contributed to the growth is their transparency, easy use of their platform, and great returns.
+They offer an average return of 12.42% as of 2021.

-I’ve invested over €2500 in Mintos and get 12.80% interest from that.
-What makes Mintos unique is the buyback guarantee and the wide selection of loan originators, making is the foundation of my P2P portfolio.
+I’ve invested over €2500 in Mintos and get 12.24% interest from that.
+What makes Mintos unique is its buyback guarantee and the wide selection of loan originators, making it the foundation of my P2P portfolio.

-I made my first investments with Mintos in April 2019 and I totally fell in love with it.
+I made my first investment with Mintos in April 2019, and I totally fell in love with it.

 Mintos is a P2P lending platform that started in Latvia in 2015.
 They offer a wide range of loans: personal, business, short-term, car, mortgage, agriculture, pawnbroking, and invoice financing.

-At the time of writing, Mintos has more than 400,000 loans outstanding in the primary market and 290,000 on the secondary market from 56 loan originators in 29 countries.
+At the time of writing, Mintos has more than 215,000loans outstanding in the primary market and 94,000 on the secondary market from 56 loan originators in 29 countries.

 Below you can see the loans funded, which is a great metric to see the growth of Mintos over time.

-Mintos has amazing numbers given that it has only been around for four years.
-It is the biggest player at the moment and Mintos will continue to grow for sure!
+Mintos has impressive numbers, given that it has only been around for six years.
+It is the biggest player at the moment, and Mintos will continue to grow for sure!

 How Mintos Works

-Mintos is a marketplace for loans, meaning that there are several loan originators that bring their loans to Mintos and sell it on the marketplace.
-This means Mintos does not issue their own loans and they do not put their own money in those loans.
+Mintos is a marketplace for loans, meaning that several loan originators bring their loans to Mintos and sell it on the marketplace.
+This means Mintos does not issue their loans, and they do not put their own money in those loans.

 Loan originators pre-fund the loans before selling them on the Mintos marketplace.
-The part that loan originators are investing in those loans in referred to as ‘skin in the game’.
+The part that loan originators are investing in those loans is referred to as ‘skin in the game.’
 This is a requirement from Mintos to the loan originators to ensure they issue valid loans.

-The loan originators are very important in the Mintos structure, therefore they provide a lot of information per loan originator.
+The loan originators are very important in the Mintos structure.
+They provide a lot of information per loan originator.
 They even analyze them and give them a score based on the risk.
 This enables you to analyze the loan originators and only invest in the ones you feel comfortable with.
-If you want to read which loan originators I feel comfortable investing in, go here.

 Why Is Mintos So Great?

 Many loans issued on Mintos provide a buyback guarantee.
-This means that the loan originator will buy the loan back from you in case it defaults, plus most loan originators are paying the interest you missed while the loan was not paid.
-Missed interest paid is mostly for 60 days, because after 60 days the buyback guarantee automatically kicks in.
+This means that the loan originator will repurchase the loan from you if it defaults, plus most loan originators pay the interest you missed while the loan was not paid.
+Missed interest paid is mostly for 60 days because, after 60 days, the buyback guarantee automatically kicks in.

-The great thing about Mintos is that it is an easy to use the platform, the returns are great, and the fees are low.
+The great thing about Mintos is that it is an easy-to-use platform, the returns are great, and the fees are low.
 For an investor, there are no costs associated with investing in Mintos.

 Mintos Auto-Invest Tactics